NoahKittleson/RPG-Engine/README.md

 # RPG Engine
 A game engine built in C++ that uses SFML (Simple Fast Multimedia Library).
 The engine is for a turn-based role playing game that I am making in my spare time for fun.
-Currently the game consists of an over-world where users walk around and talk to Non-player characters and a battle system using turn-based combat.
+Currently the game consists of an over-world where users walk around and talk to non-player characters and a battle system using turn-based combat.
+Here are a few pictures of what it looks like right now.

+A shot of the  bustling town center-
-![Shot of Town Center](ReadMeImages/Screenshot1.png)
+![Shot of Town Center](ReadMeImages/Screenshot1.png) Staring out over the sea-
 ![Shot of The Docks](ReadMeImages/Screenshot2.png)
+And here's what the dialogue system looks like-
 ![Shot of Dialogue](ReadMeImages/Screenshot3.png)